 BAD POOL HEADER – Explained With Solution

-Actually to define this “Pool header” I’ll need to write a 1000+ word article because it’s a long technical story to explain and I bet, you got bored.
-So, I made this tutorial short and more meaningful and for that, I split this error name into 3 parts as you can see.
+Actually to define this “Pool Header” I’ll need to write a 2000+ word article because it’s a long technical story to explain and I bet, you got bored.

-BAD – By mentioning the word “Bad”, your computer is just saying that there is something, which is causing discomfort to the pool header.
+BAD – By mentioning the word “Bad”, your computer is just saying that there is something which is causing some discomfort to the pool header.

 HEADER – Header annotations describe how a function uses its parameters and return value.
 These annotations have been added to many of the Windows header files to help you ensure that you are calling the Windows API correctly.

-As I said “Pool Header” is your Windows memory allocation problem and that allocation problem can be done because of your computer’s hardware and software both.
+Just like I said, “Pool Header” is your Windows Memory Allocation problem and that allocation problem can be occurred because of your Computer’s Hardware and Software related problem.

-Or In A Normal Language, It Can Be Lots Of Things Which Can Causing This And Those Are Be Like:
+Or In A Normal Language, It Can Be a Lot Of Things Which is Cause This Error And Those Are Be Like: